Jaflong

 Jaflong (জাফলং) is a hill station and tourist destination in the Division of Sylhet, Bangladesh.
-It is located in Gowainghat Upazila of Sylhet District and situated at the border between Bangladesh and the Indian state of Meghalaya, overshadowed by subtropical mountains and rainforests.
+It is located in Gowainghat Upazila of Sylhet District and is situated at the border between Bangladesh and the Indian state of Meghalaya, overshadowed by subtropical mountains and rainforests.
 It is known for its stone collections and is home of the Khasi tribe.

 Introduction

 Jaflong is a tourist spot in Sylhet division.
 It is about 60 km from Sylhet town and takes around a two hours drive to reach there.
 Jaflong is located amidst tea gardens and hills.
 It is situated beside the river Sari in the lap of Hill Khashia.